ratehub/code-style/javascript/rules/stylistic.md

 * [[quotes]](https://eslint.style/rules/js/quotes) | ERROR | Prefer to use single quotes in strings except where interpolating with backticks.
 * [[no-multi-spaces]](https://eslint.style/rules/js/no-multi-spaces) | ERROR | Multiple spaces when not used as indentation are almost always typos and should be avoided.
 * [[space-in-parens]](https://eslint.style/rules/js/space-in-parens) | ERROR | Parentheses should never have spaces inside, this way it ensures consistency and avoids typo of only 1 space e.g. `( a + b)`.
-* [[space-before-function-paren]](https://eslint.style/rules/js/space-before-function-paren) | ERROR | The parentheses for function params should never have spaces before it.
+* [[space-before-function-paren]](https://eslint.style/rules/js/space-before-function-paren) | ERROR | The parentheses for function params should never have spaces before it, but async should always have space after.
+* [[arrow-spacing]](https://eslint.style/rules/js/arrow-spacing) | ERROR | Arrow functions should have a space before and after the arrow.
 * [[multiline-ternary]](https://eslint.org/docs/latest/rules/multiline-ternary) | ERROR | Ternaries are easier to read when the "?"/":" are on separate lines.
 * [[operator-linebreak]](https://eslint.org/docs/latest/rules/operator-linebreak#before) | WARN | When doing operations across multiple lines, it's important to understand the operator which connects the line with the previous ones.
 When left at the end of the previous line, this is easy to miss and not available at a glance.